 Encourage Hair growth

 Blend a handful of parsley sprigs with two tablespoons of water.
-Apply this mixture on the dampened scalp.
+Apply this mixture on your dampened scalp.
 Leave for 1 hour and rinse off.

 Make a mint leaves infusion by adding 2 tablespoons of fresh mint leaves or 1 tablespoon of dried mint leaves into 2 cups of hot water.
 Cover and let it rest until it cools down.